ied206/BatteryLine-v1/README.md

 Any contribution related to add official MSVC support is welcome.

 # License
 This project is licensed under MIT License.
+Binary distribution of this project is compiled with TDM-GCC-64, which links [winpthreads](http://mingw-w64.org) provided by MinGW-w64.